incetarik/telegram-bot-framework/README.md

 - Define command functions and decorate them with `@command()`.
 Better if async generators.
 - Define action functions and decorate them with `@action()`.
+- Define custom functions when user sends a message and that matches with `@hears()`.
 - Have a cancel/cleanup function and reset all user variable.
 Also `cancelInput()` to prevent to process previous input from user if there is any function awaiting any.